jenishborah/Lisp_Guide_Example/README.md

 1. Open a terminal or command prompt on your computer.

-2. Navigate to the directory where the `first.lisp` file is located using the `cd` command.
+2. Navigate to the directory where the `file.lisp` file is located using the `cd` command.

 3. Run the following command to execute the program:

-4. CLISP will interpret the Lisp code in `first.lisp` and execute the program.
+4. CLISP will interpret the Lisp code in `file.lisp` and execute the program.
 Any output or errors will be displayed in the terminal.

 ## License